ilovespectra/portals/README.md

 ![5](assets/5.png)<br><br>
 It will look like this while it loads.
 ![7](assets/7.png)<br><br>
 Then you'll be able to place your model, but only in certain places.
 Don't worry, you'll be able to modify the size and location, just click anywhere the GLB doesn't appear red.
-Right click the imported GLB to adjust the size, toggle shadow and collider. <i>(Disabling the collider turns the object into a ghost visitors to the space can pass, or fall, straight through.)</i>
+Right click the imported GLB to adjust the size, toggle shadow and collider. <i>(Disabling the collider turns the object into a ghost-object which visitors to the space can pass, or fall, straight through.)</i>
 ![8](assets/8.png)<br><br>
 Objects outside the genesis pod will need Light Sources whether day or night, so I prefer to swap to night theme.
 Totally up to you.
 Add a few Light Sources either way and begin exploring the object from your free-floating camera view.
 ![9](assets/9.png)<br><br>